cretucosmin3/NetFastPack/README.md

 <br>

 III.
-In order for all the above magic to work, you need to add these two attributes to your models, `[BytePacked]` and `[Ix]` these are `[MessagePackObject]` and `[Key]` from the MessagePack library, they're renamed so you don't have to import 2 libraries, also BytePacked is subjectively a better naming for our use case.
+In order for all the above magic to work, you need to add these two attributes to your models, `[BytePacked]` and `[Ix]` these are `[MessagePackObject]` and `[Key]` from the MessagePack library, they're renamed so you don't have to import 2 libraries, also BytePacked is objectively a better naming for our use case.

 ```csharp
 [BytePacked]